sekrupke/bi-mini-project-p02/README.md

 date the thesis was exported

 After important and transforming all thesis data, the consistency of the merged Dataframe is checked by comparing the number of rows to all other Dataframes.
-As a last step, all duplicated rows in the merged Dataframe are removed by checking for duplicates on all columns except _export date_.
-This yields a duplicate free merged Dataframe for import inti the database.

 ### Import
 Next step of the ETL-Process is the import of the transformed thesis data in the database.
 For the database connection